sulfo/xml-sitemap-feed/readme.txt

 You or site owners on your Multisite network will not be bothered with complicated settings like most other XML Sitemap plugins.
 The default settings will suffice in most cases and XML sitemap values like ChangeFreq and URL Priority are auto-calculated based on post age and comment activity.

-The XML Sitemap becomes instantly available on yourblog.url/sitemap.xml (or yourblog.url/?feed=sitemap), ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+The XML Sitemap Index becomes instantly available on yourblog.url/sitemap.xml (or yourblog.url/?feed=sitemap) containing references to posts and pages by default, ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
 When the Google News Sitemap is activated, it will become available on yourblog.url/sitemap-news.xml (or yourblog.url/?feed=sitemap-news), ready for indexing by Google News.
 Both are automatically referenced in the dynamically created **robots.txt** on yourblog.url/robots.txt to tell search engines where to find your XML Sitemaps.
 And both are sent by ping to Google and Bing on each new publication.

 Please read the FAQ's for info on how to get your articles listed on Google News.